 Once the cause of the error has been identified, payment will be made as soon as possible but no later than ten (10) business days.
-The Union and the Employer agree to utilize the current electronic process through which complaints can be escalated, documented and resolved.
+The Employer shall provide to the Union the names and employer ID of each impacted provider, the date they were paid, the date they should have been paid, and the amount of compensation paid late, upon request of the Union, The Union and the Employer agree to utilize the current electronic process through which complaints can be escalated, documented, and resolved.